-A practical foreign exchange and currency guide on sending money and travel to Thailand
+A practical foreign exchange and currency guide to Thailand

 In between the busy cities and scattered towns of Thailand is the rural heartland, which is a mix of rice paddies, tropical forests and villages living the farming lifestyle.
 In the north, the forests surround tall blue mountains scattered with shining waterfalls.
 In the south, scraggy limestone cliffs rise up from the cultivated landscape like ancient towers.